mosip/id-authentication/docs/design/authentication/OTP_Request_REST_service.md

  ***1.2.
 Key requirements -***
 -	MOSIP Partner can authenticate an Individual using OTP sent to the Individual by OTP Request API
 -	MOSIP Partner will capture Individual’s UIN/VID and construct OTP Request
--	Once OTP Request is received, authenticate and authorize TSP
+-	Once OTP Request is received, authenticate and authorize Partner
 -	Check Individual’s UIN/VID for authenticity and validity
 -	Create and send OTP to the Individual via message and/or email